Quantum simulation of clustered photosynthetic light harvesting in a superconducting quantum circuit: Introduction

-However, although they have shown the potential of optimizing energy transfer by engineering the bath, none of them have demonstrated the effect of geometry on the EET efficiency.
-In Ref.~\cite{Ai13}, it was shown that in a linear geometry moderate dimerization promotes the energy transfer.
+However, although they have shown the potential of optimizing energy transfer by engineering the bath, none of them have experimentally demonstrated the effect of geometry on the EET efficiency.
+In Ref.~\cite{Ai13}, it was shown that, in a linear geometry, moderate dimerization promotes the energy transfer.
 Therefore, it might be interesting to simulate the EET in different geometries to verify the design principals of optimal geometries.
 In this paper, we design a system composed of four superconducting charge qubits and two superconducting transmission line resonators (TLRs).
 Here, two qubits form a pair and are coupled to one TLR.
 And the two TLRs are capacitively coupled with each other.
-Although there are no direct interactions between the qubits, the effective couplings among them can be induced by the simultaneous couplings to the common TLRs.
-Furthermore, the effective couplings can be tuned by adjusting the level spacings of the qubits, and their interaction strengths with the TLRs, and the coupling strength between the two TLRs.
+Although there are no direct interactions between the qubits, the effective couplings among them can be induced by the simultaneous couplings to the common mode in each TLR \cite{Yang13,Yang16}.
+Furthermore, the effective couplings can be tuned by adjusting the level spacings of the qubits, and their interaction strengths with the TLRs \cite{Allman10}, and the coupling strength between the two TLRs.
 In this way, we can investigate the EET for different geometries.
+Alternatively, for the sake of simplicity, the direct couplings between the qubits can be introduced instead.
+This alternative setup can simplify the arrangement and approximately simulate the EET dynamics for the parameter regime when the nearest-neighbour couplings dominate the transport.

 This paper is organized as follows: In the next section, we briefly introduce the theory for describing the EET in photosynthesis.
-In Sec.~\ref{sec:scheme}, we propose a setup consisting of four superconducting charge qubits and two TLRs connected by a capacitance to simulate the photosynthetic energy transfer.
+In Sec.~\ref{sec:scheme}, we propose a setup consisting of four superconducting charge qubits and two TLRs to simulate the photosynthetic energy transfer.
 The effective Hamiltonian for the four qubits is obtained by the Fr\"{o}hlich-Nakajima transformation.
-In Sec.~\ref{sec:simulation}, the energy transfer dynamics is numerically simulated by solving the master equation, which confirms the previous investigation in Ref.~\cite{Ai13}.
+In Sec.~\ref{sec:simulation}, the energy transfer dynamics is numerically simulated by solving the Lindblad master equation, which confirms the previous investigation in Ref.~\cite{Ai13}.
 Finally, the experimental feasibility and the main conclusions are discussed in Sec.~\ref{sec:summary}.